-Heather Watts (1979, Vancouver) is a multi-media visual artist whose current bodies of deeply personal work emerge from her experiences with loss and illness in the context of modern culture.
+Heather Watts (1979, Vancouver) is a multi-media visual artist whose most recent bodies of work emerge from her experiences with loss and illness in the context of contemporary culture.

-Through vastly different forms, Heather’s work investigates the private, ambiguous realms which have fallen through the cracks of modern culture.
-On pages torn from vintage and antiquarian books she combines paint, pencil, ink, faux-gold leaf, found text and pictorial fragments to create a visual vocabulary for the secular afterlife.
-Her 2017 system-generated painting series Self Changing Colors harnesses the open-ended creative power of contemporary art in ways that have helped her reclaim agency over her health.
+Through vastly different forms, Heather’s work investigates these private, ambiguous realms of experience which have fallen through society’s widening cracks.
+On pages torn from vintage and antiquarian books she combines paint, pencil, ink, faux-gold leaf, found text and pictorial fragments to create a visual vocabulary for the post-religious afterlife.
+Meanwhile, her 2017 system-generated painting series Self Changing Colors harnesses the open-ended creative power of contemporary art in ways that have helped her reclaim agency over her health.

-She has exhibited her art in American, Canadian and European galleries, including the Art Gallery of Calgary and La Luz de Jesus, Los Angeles.
+She has exhibited her art in American, Canadian and European galleries, including the Art Gallery of Calgary, La Luz de Jesus, Los Angeles and M Modern, Las Vegas.
 Beyond her studio work, Heather is interested in the cross-disciplinary space where art sheds its autonomy and becomes a partner in the cocreation of new realities.
 Her studio is in Vancouver, Canada.